stephenh/stephenh.github.com/_posts/2016-09-16-one-true-way-of-indenting.markdown

 (Pretend that the lines were long enough to need wrapping.)

+"wrap-all" means, if a line passes the max line length (e.g. 120), don't just break it (say) into only two lines, but wrap each segment of the method call/method declaration on it's own line, even if this creates more lines than are technically necessary.

+"indent-by-one" means, when wrapping, put the wrapped line one indentation level (e.g. 2 spaces or whatever your project's configured indent level is) past the previous line's indentation.

-The reason this works well is that it minimizes ugly diffs and busywork moving fields around.
+The reason these two styles work well is that they:

+1. Minimize ugly diffs, as wrap-all + indent-by-one is very resilient changes
+2. Reduces the busywork of re-wrapping/re-indenting (which granted should be done by a formatter anyway)
+3. Has the best readability/eye-friendly scanning for code reviews

 Why not wrap-when-needed
 ======================

-For example, one alternate indentation is wrap-when-needed, so:
+For example, one alternate indentation is wrap-when-needed, which looks like:

 ```java
 // method call